 This is a good website structure.
 Why?
 Because it helps the reader reach the topic they want to read within three clicks.

 Another thing to know here is that a good site structure also impacts the site links in Google searches.

 Google highlights all those links that get the most traffic.
 This is only possible when the site structure of the website is neat and clean.

 Also, make sure that there is an opportunity to create topic clusters easily.
 Here is one way of creating topic clusters on your website by following this structure.

-A website has can be using HTTP, HTTPS, and www & non-www.
+A website can be using HTTP, HTTPS, www or non-www.

 All other versions should redirect automatically to the other versions.

 Google shows the option of which domain method you should choose.

 Please select the one you want and stick with it.
 Google and other search engines will only index pages with that domain name.

 Run Your Site Through a Free Audit Tool